aMurphy85/Milestone-Project-Tattoo-Shop/README.md

 ## __UX__

+__Business goals__
+ - Build a website targetting people who are thinking of getting a new or additional tattoos.
+ - Build an attractive webpage that provides excellent information so that people will feel confident on using this studio and not another one.
+ - Make it easy to contact the studio.
+ - Build a website that users want to use again.
+ - Create a bigger following by re-directing users to the studio's social media sites.
+ - Attract more customers through the webpage.

 ### __User Stories__

 - As a new user to the website, I want to be able to navigate through the site easily and find what I need efficently.